 It is said that around 3.5 million people are affected by the contaminated water at Camp Lejeune.
 This is indeed a shocking reality.

 Are you or your loved one exposed to Camp Lejeune’s contaminated water?
 Seeking the counsel of an attorney experienced in handling Camp Lejeune claims will help you win the claim without much trouble.
 A thorough analysis of your medical records will fortify your claim.

 Need expert analysis of your Medical Records?

 This blog takes you through the events spinning around the water contamination, the legal battle of the veterans to get their reparation, the latest news on Camp Lejeune water contamination 2022, and the prospective in filing Camp Lejeune lawsuits.

 Latest Update on Camp Lejeune Justice Act (CLJA) Claims

-To know more about the directions and regulations, visit the JAG navy website.
+To learn more about the directions and regulations, visit the JAG Camp Lejeune Navy website.

 A jury’s award in a Camp Lejeune claim is limited.
 This is because there are no economic or noneconomic damages under North Carolina law.

 Veterans whose disability claims were previously dismissed need not be anxious if they have a viable Camp Lejeune claim.
 According to a report provided by the Department of Defense, the Veteran’s Administration might well have wrongfully dismissed over 21,000 VA compensation applications connected to the Camp Lejeune water contamination.

 They are entitled to compensation if they file Camp Lejeune cases under the CLJA.
 The CLJA also empowers veterans who have received VA benefits to sue Camp Lejeune.